Published: March 2016

-The Open Philanthropy Project awarded a grant of $1 million over two years to Mercy For Animals to build its capacity to execute corporate cage-free egg campaigns.
+The Open Philanthropy Project recommended a grant of $1 million over two years to Mercy For Animals to build its capacity to execute corporate cage-free egg campaigns.

 Mercy For Animals is an animal advocacy organization that engages in a variety of activities, including campaigning for corporations to end the use of cages to confine egg-laying hens.
 We believe that corporate cage-free campaigns are a particularly effective method for reducing animal suffering, and that Mercy For Animals is well-positioned to campaign effectively for corporate cage-free reforms.